 “We are recognizing each of the NCC members for their hard work and dedication to perhaps one of the most important aspects that makes

-Thea Berg (pictured at right) was also honored as an Outstanding Volunteer at this year’s Recognition Dinner.
+Thea Berg (pictured at bottom, left) was also honored as an Outstanding Volunteer at this year’s Recognition Dinner.
 Tom presented her with the award, saying “Thea has been an active supporter of

 NCC Updates Guidelines for Sustainability